BLT 2/4 Conducts Raid Exercise

-U.S. Marines with Battalion Landing Team 2/4, 31st Marine Expeditionary Unit, load onto an CH-53E Super Stallion assigned to Marine Medium Tiltrotor Squadron 262 (Rein.) during a helicopter raid exercise on LZ Falcon, Camp Hansen, Okinawa, Japan, Dec.
-6, 2024.
+U.S. Marines with Battalion Landing Team 2/4, 31st Marine Expeditionary Unit, transport aboard a U.S Marine Corps CH-53E Super Stallion assigned to Marine Medium Tiltrotor Squadron 262 (Rein) during a helicopter raid exercise on LZ Dodo, Camp Hansen, Okinawa, Japan, Dec.
+7, 2024.
 The raid simulated employing Marines to rapidly capture and control objectives essential to operations.
 The 31st MEU, the Marine Corps’ only continuously forward deployed MEU, provides a flexible and lethal force, ready to perform a wide range of military operations as the premiere crisis response force in the Indo-Pacific region.
 (U.S. Marine Corps photo by Lance Cpl.
 Trevor BishopWilliams)

 |Date Taken: